by Amy Dyson

 Lascaux and Enso

-Discoveries within the Upper Paleolithic art of Lascaux in France influenced art historian Amy Dyson to study mankind's perception of art, which led to extensive research in human consciousness.
+Discoveries within the Upper Paleolithic art of Lascaux in France influenced art historian Amy Dyson to study humankind's perception of art, which led to extensive research in human consciousness.
 The Galloping Mare of Lascaux (c.17,000 B.C.E.) complements the nearby Enso that was created as a tribute to the cave of Lascaux with yellow ochre prehistoric symbolism etched within the background of the painting.